C++ API Documentation

 C++17 API Reference Guide

-The following reference describes the current public interface exported by synumpy.hpp.
+The following reference covers the current public interface exported by synumpy.hpp.

 Version Constants